-- 9. There shall be Standing Committees on the following: Educational Policy, Graduate School Policy, Curricula, Academic Performance, Student Aid, Student Environment, Discipline, Admissions, Nominations, Libraries, Industrial Liaison, and Outside Professional Activities.
-In addition, the Staff Section of the Staff-Administration Committee shall be a Standing Committee. - 10.
 The Committee on Graduate School Policy shall consist of the Dean of the Graduate School as Chairman, the Associate Dean of the Graduate School as Secretary, the Executive Officer of the Graduate School, the Director of Admissions, and the Chairman of the Faculty, ex officio, together with one elected member from each of the Departments authorized to recommend candidates for an advanced degree and any additional elected members nominated by the President to represent fields of study recommended by the Dean of the Graduate School.

-Each elected member shall serve for one year and shall be

-eligible for re-election.
+Each elected member shall serve for one year and shall be eligible for re-election.

-Each member of this Committee representing a Department shall be a member of the Committee on Graduate Students of that Department.
-The Committee shall have charge of graduate courses of study and of students working for advanced degrees, and shall act with power upon applications for graduate scholarships and fellowships including postdoctorate fellowships.
+Each member of this Committee representing a department shall be a member of the Committee on Graduate Students of that department.
+The Committee shall have charge of graduate courses of study and of students working for advanced degrees, and shall act with power upon applications for graduate scholarships and fellowships including post-doctorate fellowships.
 It shall report to the Faculty recommendations on matters of policy requiring Faculty action and recommendations for the award of advanced degrees and the appointment of Fellows of the Massachusetts Institute of Technology.

-11. The Committee on Educational Policy shall consist of the Chairman of the Faculty who shall be the Chairman of the Committee; of one Faculty member appointed by the Dean of each of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and the Alfred P. Sloan School of Management; of one member appointed by the Dean of the Graduate School from among the members of the Committee on Graduate School Policy; of six members elected from the Faculty at large; and of the Provost ex officio non-voting.
+1.73 The Committee on Educational Policy shall consist of the Chairman of the Faculty who shall be the Chairman of the Committee; of one Faculty member appointed by the Dean of each of the Schools of Engineering, Science, Architecture and Planning, Humanities and Social Science, and the Alfred P. Sloan School of Management; of one member appointed by the Dean of the Graduate School from among the members of the Committee on Graduate School Policy; of six members elected from the Faculty at large; of the Undergraduate Planning Professor; and of the Provost and Associate Provost ex officiis non-voting.
 Three appointed members and three elected members shall be chosen each year for two-year terms.

-Each appointed member representing a school shall serve as a liaison between the Committee on Educational Policy and that school and each elected member shall be ex officio a voting member of one of the following Standing Committees: Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions.
+Each appointed member representing a school shall serve as a liaison between the Committee on Educational Policy and that school and five of the elected members shall each be ex officio a voting member of one of the following Standing Committees: Curricula, Academic Performance, Undergraduate Admissions and Student Aid, Student Environment, and Discipline.

-The committee shall have the following duties and responsibilities:
+The Committee shall have the following duties and responsibilities: